 Rwandan journalist Shadrack Niyonsenga was arrested alongside his colleagues Damascene Mutuyimana and Jean Baptiste Nshimiyimana in October 2018.
-Charged with causing unrest and spreading rumors, the three remained in pretrial detention in late 2020.
+Charged with causing unrest and spreading rumors, they were repeatedly denied bail before their trial started in August 2021.

-On October 9, 2018, authorities arrested Niyonsenga, Nshimiyimana, and Mutuyimana, all reporters for Iwacu TV, a Kinyarwanda-language news broadcaster on YouTube, according to a BBC report, four journalists who are familiar with the case, and documents reviewed by CPJ.
+On October 9, 2018, authorities arrested Niyonsenga, Nshimiyimana, and Mutuyimana, all reporters for Iwacu TV, a Kinyarwanda-language news broadcaster on YouTube, according to a BBC report, four journalists familiar with the case and who spoke to CPJ at the time and requested anonymity due to safety concerns, and documents reviewed by CPJ.

 During an October 2018 court hearing in Nyarugenge, a district in the capital Kigali, the prosecution alleged that the journalists had incited insurrection and spread false information with the intent of tarnishing Rwanda’s image abroad, crimes punishable by up to 15 years in prison, according to the documents and CPJ’s review of the penal code.